cyrraz-off/rankings/README.md

 4. Once Upon a Time in the West
 5. Amadeus
 6. Another Round
-7. Once Upon a Time in America
+7. There Will Be Blood
-8. There Will Be Blood
+8. Oppenheimer
-9. Titanic
+9. Chinatown
-10. Chinatown
+10. Titanic

 The Legend of Zelda games
 -------------------------